File: grep.info-t, Node: Top, Next: Introduction, Up: (dir)

 POSIX.)

-Stop reading a file after NUM matching lines.
-If the input is
+Stop after the first NUM selected lines.
+If the input is standard

-standard input from a regular file, and NUM matching lines are
+input from a regular file, and NUM selected lines are output,

-output, `grep' ensures that the standard input is positioned just
+'grep' ensures that the standard input is positioned just after the

-after the last matching line before exiting, regardless of the
+last selected line before exiting, regardless of the presence of

 while grep -m 1 PATTERN